snypnus/SLAID/README.md

-# SLAIDT {Simple Log Analysis and Intrusion Detection Tool }
+# SLAID {Simple Log Analysis and Intrusion Detection tool }

 ## It is a tool to parse information from log files and detect threats by filtering events.